ptitfred/posix-toolbox/README.md

 - [repeat](src/repeat/repeat.sh), a script to repeat a command some times
 - [short-path](src/short-path/short-path.sh), a script to abbreviate every directory unless the last part of a path

+Those scripts can be installed by the home-manager module with the `ptitfred.posix-toolbox.extras` flag.

 * * *

 Copyright &copy; 2010-, Frédéric Menou and Céline Louvet.
 Licensed under [MIT License].